oracle/terraform-provider-oci/website/docs/d/database_autonomous_databases.html.markdown

 * `lifecycle_details` - Information about the current lifecycle state.
 * `nsg_ids` - A list of the [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the network security groups (NSGs) that this resource belongs to.
 Setting this to an empty array after the list is created removes the resource from all NSGs.
 For more information about NSGs, see [Security Rules](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/securityrules.htm). **NsgIds restrictions:**
 	* Autonomous Databases with private access require at least 1 Network Security Group (NSG).
 The nsgIds array cannot be empty.
-* `ocpu_count` - The number of Fractional OCPU cores to be made available to the database.
+* `ocpu_count` - The number of OCPU cores to be made available to the database.

+	The following points apply:
+	* For Autonomous Databases on dedicated Exadata infrastructure, to provision less than 1 core, enter a fractional value in an increment of 0.1.
+For example, you can provision 0.3 or 0.4 cores, but not 0.35 cores.
+(Note that fractional OCPU values are not supported for Autonomous Databasese on shared Exadata infrastructure.)
+	* To provision 1 or more cores, you must enter an integer between 1 and the maximum number of cores available for the infrastructure shape.
+For example, you can provision 2 cores or 3 cores, but not 2.5 cores.
+This applies to Autonomous Databases on both shared and dedicated Exadata infrastructure.

+	For Autonomous Databases on dedicated Exadata infrastructure, the maximum number of cores is determined by the infrastructure shape.
+See [Characteristics of Infrastructure Shapes](https://www.oracle.com/pls/topic/lookup?ctx=en/cloud/paas/autonomous-database&id=ATPFG-GUID-B0F033C1-CC5A-42F0-B2E7-3CECFEDA1FD1) for shape details.

+	**Note:** This parameter cannot be used with the `cpuCoreCount` parameter.
 * `open_mode` - The `DATABASE OPEN` mode.
 You can open the database in `READ_ONLY` or `READ_WRITE` mode.
 * `operations_insights_status` - Status of Operations Insights for this Autonomous Database.
 * `permission_level` - The Autonomous Database permission level.
 Restricted mode allows access only to admin users.